FilippTrigub/show_off_action/README.md

 ## Headers

 - `Content-Type: application/json`
-- `Authorization: Bearer {api-key}`
 - `User-Agent: GitHub-Action-Send-Changes/1.0`

 ## Error Handling

 The action will fail if:
-- Required inputs (BlackBox API key, target API key) are missing
+- Required inputs (BlackBox API key) are missing
 - Git repository has no commits (when not providing custom changes)
 - BlackBox AI API request fails or times out
 - Target API request fails